Birria Tacos Recipe

 I would recommend using a good Mexican melting cheese like Oaxaca or Queso Asadero.
 Mozzarella or Monterey Jack cheese is a great substitute, but honestly you can use what you have.
 As long as it melts and is mild in flavor, it should do the trick in these tacos.

 The beauty of this Birria Taco recipe is you can easily make the Birria (chuck roast or other stew portion) of this recipe days in advance and then fry up the tacos as you’d like.
-Freshly made birria can be stored in an airtight container for 3-4 days.
+Freshly made birria can be stored in an airtight container and in the fridge for 3-4 days.

 Can You Freeze Birria?